 Family fun and games

 Many resorts plan a special Christmas programme with younger guests in mind.
-At Waves Resort & Spa by Elegant Hotels, for example, there’s a ‘12 days of Christmas treasure hunt’, whilst Sandy Lane’s annual Christmas Day sandcastle competition has become quite the fixture with some truly impressive structures being produced!
+At Waves Resort & Spa by Elegant Hotels, for example, there’s a "12 days of Christmas treasure hunt", whilst Sandy Lane’s annual Christmas Day sandcastle competition has become quite the fixture with some truly impressive structures being produced!

 Equally, you might take some time out of the celebrations to swim with Hawksbill turtles.
 Most hotels offer trips to see these majestic creatures but few are better placed than the Fairmont Royal Pavilion, where turtles bask just off the shore and guests can reach them by kayak or paddleboard.

 Your own Christmas hideaway

 Like the idea of Bajan sunshine and culture but want more privacy and flexibility than you’d find in a hotel?
 That can certainly be arranged when staying in a luxury Barbados villa.
-These impressive private homes offer acres of space and are perfect for an extended-family getaway.
+These impressive private homes offer acres of space and are perfect for an extended family getaway.
 You can choose to cook Christmas dinner for yourselves or leave that to your private chef, who will cater entirely to your tastes should you wish.

-It’s not just us who think it’s the perfect choice, we send many discerning clients back to the island – and often the same hotel – year on year.
+It’s not just us who think it’s a perfect choice, we send many discerning clients back to the island – and often the same hotel – year on year.

 This does make availability at Christmas time tricky, but our long-established relationships with the island’s best resorts mean Travel Specialists at the Inspiring Travel Company are well placed to give you the most up to date information and secure your dream escape.

 Of course, if you can’t wait another year, look out for some incredible luxury Barbados holiday offers in our upcoming New Year sale.

 Also see our Christmas Holidays